devleuuon/devleuuon/README.md

 </div>
 <br>

-## Sobre ✏️ <br>
+## About ✏️ <br>

-● Estou iniciando a carreira na área da Programação e buscando uma oportunidade como Desenvolvedor.
+● I started my career in Programming in 2022 and am looking for an opportunity as a Web Developer.

-● Já conclui através do Senai o curso de Desenvolvedor Front-end.
-Atualmente estou cursando Desenvolvimento Full Stack na Rocketseat e Engenharia de Software na Unopar com previsão de término para o primeiro semestre de 2025.
+● Already completed the Front-end Developer course through Senai.
+I am currently studying Full Stack Development at Rocketseat and Software Engineering at Unopar, expected to finish in the first half of 2025.

-● Tenho bons conhecimentos em Javascript, CSS, HTML, React, Angular, Bootstrap, Figma, Git/Github.
+● I have good knowledge of Javascript, CSS, HTML, React Js, Node Js, Angular, Bootstrap, Figma, Git/Github.

-● Sou uma pessoa muito tranquila, responsável, comprometido, proativo e tenho ótimo relacionamento com os colegas e clientes.
-Estou em busca de desafios e irei através da programação conquistar todos os meus objetivos e sonhos.
+● I am a very calm, responsible, committed, proactive person and I have great relationships with colleagues and clients.
+I'm looking for challenges and I will achieve all my goals and dreams through programming.

-## Contato 📩
+## Contact 📩
 ![gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white) lennonfonsecaa@gmail.com

 ![outlook](https://img.shields.io/badge/Microsoft_Outlook-0078D4?style=for-the-badge&logo=microsoft-outlook&logoColor=white)  lennonfonsecaa@hotmail.com